Table of Contents

 Creating an environment that solves for and better manages workplace political polarization

 Some steps should be taken to establish boundaries and guide employees regarding how they demonstrate or share their political views.
 The key is to reinforce how existing standards apply and add training and clarity for employees and the entire management team on adjusting daily interactions, activities, and actions in the workplace.
-The core message is one of demonstrating respect for the opinions and political stances of all their colleagues (and external partners).
+The core message is to demonstrate respect for the opinions and political stances of all their colleagues (and external partners).

-A general statement of the organization’s philosophy and position on political and social expression management should be a starting point.
+A general statement of the organization’s philosophy and position on the management of political and social expression should be a starting point.
 This statement should clarify that the organization respects individual opinions and political choices, serves a wide range of customers, and partners with suppliers and sales channels from many states and nations with various political opinions and beliefs.

 It should restate the organization’s mission statement and corporate values, and remind employees that they share a common set of business goals and objectives.
 It should encourage employees to find common ground and remind them to remain thoughtful and respectful in their actions and conversations (directly or within earshot of others).

-Communicate the business imperatives associated with maintaining solid and productive working relationships with all colleagues, independent of their political views.
+Communicate the business imperatives for maintaining solid, productive working relationships with all colleagues, regardless of their political views.
 Focus all policies, communications, and guidance to managers and employees on promoting civility in the workplace.
 Help people understand that many peers may have firmly held positions, opinions, and feelings on social or political topics.
 Instruct them that those can serve as barriers to quality working relationships and collaboration behaviors, which are highly valued behaviors that create a competitive advantage for the organization.

 Emphasize/restate policies on workplace abuse, discrimination, harassment, and bullying.
 Ensure employees and managers maintain the company’s commitment to employee well-being and psychological and physical safety.
 Provide guidance and procedures for managing any complaints or concerns that arise.

 Consider expanded training and reinforcement for all workers on active listening, empathy, and conflict resolution.
-Guide employees on refraining from posting political opinions on company collaboration or social platforms, bringing politically themed clothing or paraphernalia into the workplace, all to avoid the escalation of tensions.
-The MIT Sloan Management Review suggests developing a “civil discourse skills” program to help employees with emotional regulation and self-management techniques designed to support productive conversations, or having and facilitating difficult discussions.
+Guide employees in refraining from posting political opinions on company collaboration or social platforms, bringing politically themed clothing or paraphernalia into the workplace, and avoiding escalating tensions.
+The MIT Sloan Management Review suggests developing a “civil discourse skills” program to help employees with emotional regulation and self-management techniques to support productive conversations, or to have and facilitate difficult discussions.

-Leaders and managers should attend training and group discussions to create a respectful and calm work environment.
-Given their impact on employee perceptions of how safe and stress-free the workplace is, how well their leaders intervene when conflicts or tensions arise within or between work groups can make or break the potential toxicity levels.
-The goal is to remind and upskill them as upholders of company policy, and promoters of team building, collaborative behaviors, and open and respectful dialogue.
+Leaders and managers should attend training and group discussions to foster a respectful, calm work environment.
+Given their impact on employees' perceptions of workplace safety and stress-freedom, how well leaders intervene when conflicts or tensions arise within or between work groups can make or break the potential toxicity levels.
+The goal is to remind and upskill them as upholders of company policy and promoters of team building, collaborative behaviors, and open, respectful dialogue.

-In particular, specific training and communications should be created that focus on having conversations and making decisions related to developing business responses to governmental actions, legal rulings, and legislative activity without discussing one’s support or disdain for those.
+In particular, specific training and communications should be created that focus on having conversations and making decisions about developing business responses to governmental actions, legal rulings, and legislative activity, without discussing one’s support or disdain for those.
 Managers adept at resolving conflicts, listening to employees’ feelings, and encouraging feedback from workers have been shown to drive the best outcomes.

 Finally, the standards set, reinforced, and promoted should be extended to interactions with customers, vendors, governmental, and regulatory personnel.
 Reminding leaders and employees that their actions can directly impact the organization’s public image and goodwill is essential.